muykhenglong/lstm_equity_price_prediction/README.md

 ## How It Works

-Data Fetching: Downloads one year of daily stock data for AMZN, MSFT, and GOOG.
+- Data Fetching: Downloads one year of daily stock data.
-Data Preprocessing: Fills missing values for weekends and holidays using forward fill and normalizes the closing prices using MinMaxScaler.
+- Data Preprocessing: Fills missing values for weekends and holidays using forward fill and normalizes the closing prices using MinMaxScaler.
-Train-Test Split: Splits the normalized data into training (70%) and testing (30%) sets, and creates rolling window datasets for LSTM input.
+- Train-Test Split: Splits the normalized data into training (70%) and testing (30%) sets, and creates rolling window datasets for LSTM input.
-LSTM Model Training: Uses GridSearchCV to find the best hyperparameters for the LSTM model.
+- LSTM Model Training: Uses GridSearchCV to find the best hyperparameters for the LSTM model.
 The model is then trained using the best parameters.
-Performance Evaluation: Predicts the stock prices using the trained model, calculates RMSE and MAPE, and plots the true vs. predicted stock prices.
+- Performance Evaluation: Predicts the stock prices using the trained model, calculates RMSE and MAPE, and plots the true vs. predicted stock prices.

 # Overview
 ## Long Short-Term Memory (LSTM) Architecture